Litchfield National Park Eco Day Tour with Ethical Adventures

 As we jump back on board the bus, Rob announces that we need to change seats.
 ‘Company policy and everyone gets to know everyone’, he encourages.
 ‘You might learn something new!’

-While we’ve been musing over the galleries and exhibits, Rob has cooked up a storm and set up a table for us to enjoy lunch: buffalo sausages and marinated kangaroo, accompanied by fresh garden and pasta salads.
+While we’ve been perusing the exhibits, Rob has cooked up a storm: a BBQ of tender locally-caught barramundi fillets, accompanied by fresh salads and sourdough rolls.
 Local bush food condiments round out the menu, along with a juicy mandarin for dessert.

 Tummies full, we swap seats again and continue on to Litchfield National Park.
 Our first stop is the park’s famous termite mounds.
 Litchfield, and indeed much of the Northern Territory, is full of termite mounds (look for some comically dressed like people along the roadside!).
 Rob introduces us to two varieties: the ‘cathedral’, on account of its cathedral-like resemblance; and the ‘magnetic’, skinny and flat structures running in a north-south direction (hence their name).
 These were initially mistaken for tombstones by early explorers.